-If a data subject wishes to exercise this right to information, the request can be made via the request form.
+If a data subject wishes to exercise this right of access, the request can be made via the data protection request form.
 The form is to be sent to the data protection officer of SUMA Rührtechnik GmbH.

 c) Right to rectification

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the SUMA Rührtechnik GmbH, he or she may, at any time, contact any employee of the controller.
-An employee of SUMA Rührtechnik GmbH shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to arrange for the deletion of personal data stored by the SUMA Rührtechnik GmbH, he or she may, at any time, contact any employee of the controller.
+The employee of SUMA Rührtechnik GmbH will arrange for the deletion request to be complied with immediately.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the SUMA Rührtechnik GmbH, he or she may at any time contact any employee of the controller.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of personal data stored by the SUMA Rührtechnik GmbH, he or she may, at any time, contact any employee of the controller.
 The employee of the SUMA Rührtechnik GmbH will arrange the restriction of the processing.

 f) Right to data portability